att/open-build-service-ansible/README.md

 The domains to use when generating a self-signed certificate.
 The default is ["{{ obs_fqdn }}", "obs", "localhost"].

+### obs_xdelta1_compat

+Enable compatibility with xdelta1. openSUSE now packages xdelta3 in a way where it pretends to be xdelta1, but not very well.
+This causes an issue for pristine-tar, which is sometimes used in Debian packaging, when xdelta1 was used.
+Setting this to true will replace the xdelta symlink from the xdelta3 package with an actual xdelta1 binary.
+The default is false.

+### obs_xdelta_rpm_filename

+The filename of the xdelta rpm if using xdelta1 compatibility.
+The default is "xdelta-1.1.4-193.d_t.3.x86_64.rpm".

 ### obs_cert_path

 Path to a certificate for the web server to use.
 Disables self-signed certificate generation when set.